Maize-Genetics-and-Genomics-Database/SNPversity2.0/README.md

 ## Step 3: Filter on Linkage Disequilibrium

-The third step requires the installation of PLINK.
+The third step requires the installation of PLINK (https://www.cog-genomics.org/plink/).
 PLINK is used to identify linkage disequilbrium between the variant loci.

 Filter criteria